maratai/craftery/fiber_arts/fiber_arts.md

 - I have a [Toika Laila](https://shop.toika.com/product/2310/laila-loom-70-cm-weaving-width-8-shafts--8-treadles) (eight harnesses, eight treadles, countermarch) on order.
 Nota bene: If you're in the US, you can order by contacting [WEBS Yarn](https://www.yarn.com/pages/toika-looms).

 **looms: table**
 - Clover Sakiori (two "harnesses").
+Available in the US via [Rochester Textile](https://www.rochestertextile.com/listing/1006402159/clover-japan-sakiori-loom-40-cm) but you may also be able to find it from Japan via eBay or similar.
+The built-in warping board with rearrangeable pegs is ridiculously clever.
 - [Lojan Flex rigid heddle loom](https://lojan.nl/product/flex-rigid-heddle-loom/).
 I ordered from the [Woolery](https://woolery.com/) (US).
 - Peacock Loom (two harnesses, counterbalance).
 My mother-in-law passed this on; I'm restoring it to working order as the string heddles were practically rotting.